4Soft-de/harness-model/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Have a question regarding our enhanced XML navigator?
+about: You have a question regarding one of our projects?
 ---

 ## General Troubleshooting